nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next().value);     // 3
 ```

 In this example, the `createIterator()` function is a generator (as indicated by the `*` before the name) and it's called like any other function.
-The value returned is an object that adheres to the iterator pattern.
+The value returned is an iterator.
 Multiple `yield` statements inside the generator indicate the progression of values that should be returned when `next()` is called on the iterator.
 First, `next()` should return `1`, then `2`, and then `3` before the iterator is finished.

 Perhaps the most interesting aspect of generator functions is that they stop execution after each `yield` statement, so `yield 1` executes and then the function doesn't execute anything else until the iterator's `next()` method is called.
 At that point, execution resumes with the next statement after `yield 1`, which in this case is `yield 2`.
 This ability to stop execution in the middle of a function is extremely powerful and lends to some interesting uses of generator functions (discussed later in this chapter).